NVARC SSC

 NVARC Monday Night Net

-The NVARC Monday Night Net is re-convening as of October.
+The NVARC Monday Night Net:

 Volunteers to be Net Control may contact Skip K1NKR.
 Net preamble et cetera can be found in the Members' area.